mh-skjelvareid/massimal/dataset_publishing/readme_usv_sonar.md

 (Trondheim, Norway) and owned by the [SeaBee](https://seabee.no/) research infrastructure was used for data collection.
-The USV was usually operated in "auto-pilot" mode, navigating using pre-planned waypoints, but it occasionally had to be piloted manually, typically in very shallow areas.
+The USV was usually operated in "auto-pilot" mode, navigating using pre-planned waypoints, but it occasionally had to be piloted manually (typically in very shallow areas).

 ## Sonar equipment
-The sonar used to collect this dataset is a [BioSonics MX Aquatic Habitat Echo Sounder](https://www.biosonicsinc.com/products/mx-aquatic-habitat-echosounder/) owned by [SeaBee](https://seabee.no/), "Norwegian infrastructure for drone-based research, mapping monitoring in the coastal zone".
+The sonar used to collect this dataset is a [BioSonics MX Aquatic Habitat Echo Sounder](https://www.biosonicsinc.com/products/mx-aquatic-habitat-echosounder/) owned by [SeaBee](https://seabee.no/).
+The sonar is specifically designed for acquiring information related to submerged aquatic vegetation and seafloor substrates, in addition to bathymetry ("single-beam").

 ## Raw data
 Raw data for a single dataset is saved as a collection of files with the following
 format: `<yyyymmdd_HHMMSS>_mx.rtpx`, where `yyyymmdd_HHMMSS` corresponds to the date and time when the data was recorded.
-Each file contains up to approximately 4500 pings, corresponding to approximately 56 MB of data.
+Each file contains up to approximately 4500 pings, corresponding to 56 MB of data.
 The files also contain metadata about the position of each ping and the type of transducer.

 Raw data files can be opened using the software [Visual